 The holiday features a number of rituals, and skulls (or calaveras) are one of its most popular symbols.
 Often these skulls (which may be made of sugar or more permanent materials), are colorfully decorated with patterns and vibrant colors.

-Inspired by the intricate images I found of sugar skulls online, I ended up drawing my own.
-I love how it turned out, so I turned my drawing into a free sugar skull printable for you!
+Inspired by the intricate images I found of sugar skulls online, I decided to try my hand at drawing my own.
+I love how it turned out, so I decided to share this Free Printable Sugar Skull with you.

 Have your heard of Day of the Dead?
-It's a holiday that’s observed throughout Mexico and other parts of the world.
+It's a popular multi-day holiday in Mexico.

-Day of the Dead can be traced back to Aztecs, who celebrated the goddess Mictecacihuatl, or the Lady of the Dead, during a month long summer celebration.
-After the Aztecs were conquered by Spain and Catholicism became the dominant religion, the custom became intertwined with the Christian All Saints' Day.
+Day of the Dead's roots can be traced back over 3000 years to the Aztecs, who considered death an integral part of life.
+After the Aztecs were conquered by Spain, Catholicism became the dominant religion, and eventually, the customs of Día de Muertos became intertwined with those of the All Saints' Day.

-During this holiday, which takes place on from October 31 to November 2, friends and Family gather in cemeteries to pray for and remember loved ones who have died.
-Celebrants often build private altars, or ofrendas, covered with sugar skulls, flowers, favorite food and drink of the deceased, and other gifts, as well as their loved one’s possessions.
+During the holiday, which is celebrated on November 1st and 2nd in Mexico, friends and families gather in cemeteries to pray for and to remember loved ones who have died.
+Celebrants often build private altars (or ofrendas) covered with sugar skulls, flowers, their loved one's favorite food, drinks, and possessions, along with other gifts.

-As I mentioned before, sugar skulls, or calaveras de azúcar, are a very common symbol of the holiday and are given as gifts to both the living and the dead.
-If you google sugar skulls, you will find an amazing array of colorful and creative images.
+Sugar skulls (or calaveras de azúcar) are a very common symbol of the holiday and are given as gifts to both the living and the dead.
+If you search for sugar skulls online, you'll find an amazing array of colorful and creative images.

-P.S.
-If you like this free printable sugar skull, make sure to check out my free printable sugar skull banner, too!
+If you like this free printable sugar skull, make sure to check out my DIY Sugar Skull Banner, too!